constructor21/peal_web_v2/README.md

 TODO:

-SideNav is sometimes not opening ... you can't trust Jquery ... use the old code to activate it but still keep material style Delete Campaign Firestore action
+SideNav is sometimes not opening ... you can't trust Jquery ... use the old code to activate it but still keep material styling
-Save media content to firebase
+Save media content to firebase (google)

 Order the campaigns
-Billing page
+Billing page + when they click 'create campaign if they haven't added card info then an error message needs to pop up'

 Make the repo private
 Add security rules